the-teachingRSE-project/competencies/competencies.md

       with researchers they are potentially developing code for.& Must have strong team skills and knowledge to support team-based software development.&
-    Must be able to work and collaborate effectively in a team, use required tools and processes, infrastructure, etc.& Should offer support with team work and promote interdisciplinary interaction.
+    Must be able to work and collaborate effectively in an interdisciplinary team, use required tools and processes, infrastructure, etc.& Should offer support with team work and promote interdisciplinary interaction.
 Should facilitate team-building initiatives, also on a social level.